supercontainers/compspec-go/README.md

 - I learned about kernel parsing from [mfranczy/compat](https://github.com/mfranczy/compat)

 ## License

+This repository contains code derived from [sysinfo](https://github.com/zcalusic/sysinfo/tree/30169cfb37112a562cbf9133494a323764ad852c) that was released also under an [MIT License](.github/LICENSE-SYSINFO).
+The library in question exposed needed functionality under a private interface and required sudo for extra functionality that we did not need.

 HPCIC DevTools is distributed under the terms of the MIT license.
 All new contributions must be made under this license.